USA and the UK

 Once the petition stage has been completed, the next stage is the visa application process.
 However, you might not be able to begin the application process immediately.
 If the F3 Visa quota has already been reached, you will need to wait until the following year for the visa application process to begin.

-Once your date is current, you will be informed by the NVC and the process can start.
+Once your date is current (meaning there is no backlog, you are at the front of the line and a spot is available) you will be informed by the NVC and the process can start.
 The most important thing to keep in mind at this point is that each family member will need to complete a visa application (not just the U.S. citizen’s child).

-The form which needs to be completed is the Form DS-260, Immigrant Visa Electronic Application.
-You will need to give detailed information about your background and outline the reasons for the applicant’s desire to immigrate to the U.S.
+Form DS-260 (Immigrant Visa Electronic Application) will need to be completed.
+In this form, you will need to give detailed information about your background and outline the reasons for the applicant’s desire to immigrate to the U.S.

 When you have completed the form, a confirmation page and reference number will be displayed.
 This page must be printed out and included with the other required documents.